A lead management system or a customer relationship management system (CRM) should make your daily work easier.

 Best Practices to Get the Most Out of Your Lead Management System

 1. Choose the Right Platform that Fits your Needs

-There are hundreds of lead management platforms out there, but in the commercial real estate industry, few of them are designed for the specific needs of your business.
+There are hundreds of lead management platforms out there, but only a few commercial real estate marketing software solutions include an integrated CRM designed for the specific needs of your business.